Vanessa outside her home

 Building brighter futures

 Women like Vanessa have been supported by the incredible training given by VSO volunteers, but there are so many others facing the same daily struggles.
-By donating today, you could help ensure that more women like Vanessa get access to PPE, and training so they can earn enough money to build a better future.
+By donating today, you could help ensure that more women like Vanessa get access to personal protective equipment, and training so they can earn enough money to build a better future.
 Vanessa says: “My hope and wish for the future is to come out of the dumpsite and go find a good place to live…I’ll also come back to give back to the community.
 I’ll teach others about how waste is wealth.”

 Expert VSO volunteers are working to change the lives of 3,900 people working on Kenya's dumpsites.
 We are training waste pickers in skills to help improve their livelihoods and opening childcare centres so parents can keep their children safe and fed while they work and earn.